 If your Agile team is new, but team members are familiar with past work, you can use examples and comparisons to estimate.
-Rally development teams have used this strategy combined with planning poker to generate story estimates.
+CA Agile Central development teams have used this strategy combined with planning poker to generate story estimates.

 Create a chart of well-known stories of various sizes, and have the team agree on corresponding point values.
 For example:

 Post a copy of this chart in the team working area, or wherever you host backlog grooming and planning meetings.
 When using recognizable comparisons, the team can have discussions like this: "I remember how long it took us to create the recycle bin, and this seems about the same amount of effort, so this story should be estimated at 8 points."

 As with planning, estimation is a continuous process.
 Estimation and planning meetings take place repeatedly over the course of an iteration cycle to ensure a team is prepared.
 Teams look two to three cycles ahead, in order to anticipate and respond to potential changes.

 Prior to iteration planning, the top portion of the backlog should be both prioritized and estimated.
 It is the responsibility of the product owner to rank the user stories and defects by importance, so the team can provide estimates for each item.

 Items that may not be done in the near-term can be placed on the backlog, but do not need detailed estimates.
 Estimates for items further down the backlog can get stale, and will need to be re-done prior to planning.
 It is common to create a user story to act as a placeholder and description for a long-term feature or theme.
 As time passes and the story moves up the backlog, it can be broken down into smaller chunks to document each aspect or function of the feature.